Techtonica/curriculum/best-practices/scrum.md

 - Customers can change requirements at any moment.
 Myth.
 When using Scrum, it is best to conduct scrum training with customers.

-### Guided Practice

-Have the apprentices work with you as you do something.

-### Independent Practice

-Class does this thing themselves with specific additional items.

-### Challenge

-Apprentices can try to do this other thing.

 ### Check for Understanding

-Some ideas: have apprentices summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess their understanding.
+Some ideas: create a cheat sheet, or write a 15 minute blog post about what scrum is.